Oeiras International School

 Oeiras International School (OIS) is an IB World School in Oeiras, a suburb of Lisbon, Portugal.

 Overview

 Established in 2010, the English-speaking school offers the International Baccalaureate program throughout all year groups.
-The school caters for students in Year 6 through to Year 13, having previously hosted only students in Years 7 through 12 during its inaugural academic year (2010/11).
+The school caters for students from Year 2 through to Year 13, having previously hosted only students in Years 7 through 12 during its inaugural academic year (2010/11) and expanding to include students in the IB Primary Years Programme in later years.

 The school campus is based on the premises of a 17th-century palace, the Quinta de Nossa Senhora da Conceição in Barcarena, Oeiras.
-The 5 hectare campus was newly refurbished in 2011.
+The 5 hectare campus was refurbished in 2011.
 During its inaugural year (2010/2011), the school opened at temporary premises, located at Fundição de Oeiras, but has since been located at its present campus.
+OIS purchased an additional property in 2026, and has plans to open these premises for MYP and DP students starting in the 2026–2027 school year.

-OIS has ambitious plans to become an tensor Eco-School and intends to promote Environmental Awareness and Social Responsibility with the provision of scholarships and community service.
+OIS became an Eco-School and additionally received the Green Flag Award in the 2024/2025 school year.
+OIS intends to promote Environmental Awareness and Social Responsibility with the provision of scholarships and community service.
+OIS offers The Duke of Edinburgh's Award for students in Year 9 and above.

 Motto

 The school motto is Sapere Aude (Dare to Learn).